Radial Oscillations of Viscous Stars: Introduction

 In this work, we numerically study the radial oscillations of cold, viscous, polytropic neutron stars within Eckart and BDNK hydrodynamics, working to linear order in the perturbative regime.
 The key questions we investigate are how viscosity (i) parametrically shifts the radial modes of a stable inviscid star, and (ii) affects the threshold and rate of gravitational collapse.
 Our code is written in the \texttt{Julia} programming language and is publicly available in the package \texttt{NeutronStarOscillations.jl}~\cite{Keeble_2026}.

 We find that viscosity shifts the oscillation frequency of the fundamental mode downwards by up to the percent-level for compact stars with bulk viscosities $\zeta\lesssim10^{30}\viscgs$.
-For more viscous stars, the oscillation frequency can be arbitrarily small, vanishing for bulk viscosities $\zeta\gtrsim10^{31}\viscgs$ across two equations of state and several compactnesses, hinting at potential universal behavior.
+For more viscous stars, the oscillation frequency can be arbitrarily small, vanishing for bulk viscosities $\zeta\gtrsim10^{31}\viscgs$ across two equations of state and several compactnesses.

-Our results suggest that viscosity within Eckart hydrodynamics cannot stabilize an unstable inviscid star, consistent with the small-viscosity stability analysis of Ref.~\cite{Caballero_2025}, but it can slow down the rate of collapse by several orders of magnitude in sufficiently viscous stars.
+Consistent with the stability analysis of Ref.~\cite{Caballero_2025} in the zero heat conductivity limit, our results suggest viscosity within Eckart hydrodynamics cannot stabilize an unstable inviscid star, but it can slow down the rate of collapse by several orders of magnitude in sufficiently viscous stars.
 In particular, we find that (very large) bulk viscosities $\zeta\gtrsim10^{33}\viscgs$ can slow down the timescale of collapse from milliseconds to seconds.
 In contrast to the Eckart frame, we find that viscosity within BDNK theory \emph{does} slightly modify the threshold of collapse.
 However, for the specific polytropic equation of state considered, viscosity in BDNK theory is unable to stabilize an unstable inviscid star, as in the Eckart frame.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:EinsteinEquations}, we describe the spherically symmetric spacetime and hydrodynamic stress-energy tensors considered in this work.
 We formulate the linearized equations of motion governing radial perturbations of equilibrium configurations in Sec.~\ref{sec:LinearProblem}.
 The numerical methods employed to solve the equations of motion are described in Sec.~\ref{sec:Numerics}.
 Our results are presented in Sec.~\ref{sec:Results} and our concluding discussion in Sec.~\ref{sec:Discussion}.